Dr Denise MacDermott

 Overview

-Dr Denise MacDermott is a Senior Lecturer in Social Work in the School of Applied Social and Policy Sciences and is based in the Magee campus.
+Dr Denise MacDermott is a Reader in Social Work in the School of Applied Social and Policy Sciences and is based in the Magee campus.

 Denise MacDermott completed her social work degree at the University of Strathclyde in 2003.
 During this time, Denise was employed by the Northern Ireland Association for the Resettlement of Offenders (NIACRO) as a Project Worker and later a Senior Practitioner for a regional Mentoring programme.
 In 2008, she took up the post of Practice Learning Centre Manager with Bryson Care.
 In 2012 she completed the MSc in Professional Development in Social Work from Ulster University.

 Denise MacDermott joined Ulster University in 2013 as a lecturer in social work, she has held a number of leadership roles including course director for the BSc (Hons) Social Work, Chair of the Practice Assessment Panel and Employability Lead for social work.
-Dr MacDermott is currently the Subject Lead for social work and course director for the Pg/Diploma in Professional Development in Social Work.
+Dr MacDermott is currently the Subject Lead for social work and course director for the Pg/Dip MSc in Professional Development in Social Work.
 She is Chair of the Collaborative Forum Management Board for undergraduate social work provision.
+Dr MacDermott is Chair of the NISCC Professional in Practice Approval Panel (2024)

 Dr MacDermott holds the Leadership and Strategic Award in Social Work (2015) and is a Senior Fellow of the Higher Education Academy.
 Dr Mac Dermott received the Senior Distinguished Educational Excellence Fellowship Award (2022).
 Denise received an Excellence in Educational Leadership Award from Ulster University in 2019.
 She has extensive experience of External Examining of social work courses in the UK and Ireland.
-Denise is currently an External Examiner for the MSW at Atlantic Technological University (Sligo) and the University of Strathclyde MSW.
-Denise is an experienced peer reviewer for several leading social work journals including International Social Work, Practice, British Journal of Social Work and Social Work Education and Health Promotion International.
+Denise is an experienced peer reviewer for several leading social work journals including International Social Work, Practice, British Journal of Social Work Social Work Education and Health Promotion International.

 She has published articles and book chapters making important contributions to the field of social work education including collaborations with experts by experience, service users and the voluntary sector in Northern Ireland.